Everything you need to know about visiting Abu Dhabi in December

 Suggested Abu Dhabi Activities in December

 December is the perfect month for experiencing the UAE’s desert.
-Take on a night time desert safari which includes dune bashing, camel rides, sandboarding, henna painting and traditional music around a Bedouin camp.
+Take a night time desert safari which includes dune bashing, camel rides, sandboarding, henna painting and traditional music around a Bedouin camp.

-There are many companies that offer this service with pickups from central Abu Dhabi hotels or pick up points, a few to try:
+There are many companies that offer this service with pickups from central Abu Dhabi hotels or other pick up points, a few to try:

 Day trips from Abu Dhabi in December

-A great time of year for heading further afield in the cooler weather, why not arrange a camping trip into the Liwa Desert?
+A great time of year for heading further afield in the cooler weather, so why not arrange a camping trip into the Liwa Desert?

 Explore the UAE’s vast empty quarter

-Do it in style and stay overnight in Qasr Al Sarab or join a more rustic group of campers who will take you deep into the dunes and past the historic and hidden forts of Liwa.
+Do it in style and stay overnight in Qasr Al Sarab or join a more rustic group of campers who will take you deep into the dunes and past Liwa’s historic and hidden forts.

 Historic Al Ain

-Open during the winter season, take a step back in time at the Jebel Hafit Desert Park, explore the UNESCO sites of Al Ain, followed by glamping or BYO camping site options at the foot of Jebel Hafit, the tallest mountain in the Emirate of Abu Dhabi.
+Open during the winter season, take a step back in time at the Jebel Hafit Desert Park, and explore the UNESCO sites of Al Ain, followed by glamping or BYO camping site options at the foot of Jebel Hafit, the tallest mountain in the Emirate of Abu Dhabi.

 Alternatively, as mentioned above, a day trip out to the Al Dhafra Festival is one of the most unique and rewarding cultural experiences not to be missed.
 You will need to hire your own car and probably get slightly lost in the desert but it’s a wonderful and unique experience you’ll never forget – a detailed guide here on how to get there and what to expect as a tourist.

 Abu Dhabi with Kids in December